-As the Bible was not written in English, readers need to understand–or at least be aware of–the nuances of the original languages.
-Further, understanding its words requires recognizing that we make sense of a given portion of text on the basis of the text that surrounds it: its co-text.
+As the Bible was not written in English, readers need to understand—or at least be aware of—the nuances of the original languages.
+Further, understanding its words requires recognizing that we make sense of a given portion of text on the basis of the text that surrounds it: the “co-text.”

-For example, interpreting Romans 8:28 outside of its setting in Romans 8 (and indeed, in the whole book) and without due attention to its grammatical nuances in the Greek (note particularly the word “work”), we risk misreading this verse as endorsing the ‘greater good argument’.
+For example, by interpreting Romans 8:28 without duly considering its setting in Romans 8 (and indeed, in the whole book) and without due attention to its grammatical nuances in the Greek (note particularly the word “work”), we risk misreading this verse as endorsing the ‘greater good argument’.
 So we risk viewing the Bible as explaining—or explaining away—bad things as necessary for the sake of some greater good.
 It does not.
 I’ll explain this in detail in my next post.